Beamanator/fdi/src/components/pages-public/heat2020/home/homeText.md

+# Note: This tournament is over!

+## Tournament pictures coming soon! 📷

 # WELCOME BACK!!

 Let's get right into it!!
 We are all excited to get back to playing ultimate, so let's get back by having a little HAT tournament in Alexandria to kick off the post pandemic era of ultimate in Egypt.

-Eight teams of random players (~100 athletes from multiple nationalities) will battle it in the grueling heat at Alex West!
+Eight teams of random players (~90 athletes from multiple nationalities) will battle it in the grueling heat at Alex West!
 Here are the tournament specifics:

 -   Date: 21 August (Friday), 2020
 -   Location: Alex West (real grass): [Find them on Facebook](https://www.facebook.com/RadissonBluHotelAlexandria/)